w-wieczorek/sat/README.md

 end
 ```

-Generally, there are four types of constraints.
+Generally, there are five types of constraints.
 Suppose that we have three
 binary variables: `x[1]`, `x[2]`, and `x[3]` (i.e., six literals `x[1]`, `x[2]`, `x[3]`,
 `~x[1]`, `~x[2]`, and `~x[3]`), which can be declare in a program by